Malcolm Nichols: Politics

-Nichols was elected Mayor of Boston in November 1925, serving from 1926 to 1930.
+Nichols was elected Mayor of Boston in November 1925, serving from January 4, 1926, to January 6, 1930.

 Nichols' mayoralty saw the creation of two dozen new schools, 197 new streets, and the start of construction on the Sumner Tunnel.
 He focused on increasing Boston's municipal services, providing $3 million in raises to city workers.
 In 1926 he raised taxes but every year after saw cuts.
 He relaxed zoning restrictions in his 1928 pyramidal building statute, allowing the construction of many skyscrapers, such as the United Shoe Machinery Corporation Building, and creating a boom in their construction.
 He established the Boston Port Authority and Boston Traffic Commission.
 He attempted to combat congestion in the city by proposing a $5 to $10 annual parking fee, claiming that "four out of every five cars" parking in downtown Boston were owned by nonresidents.
 He also attempted to lower telephone rates.

-Nichols was unable to run for reelection in November 1929 due to a ban on consecutive terms at the time.
-He was succeeded by his predecessor, James Michael Curley.
+Nichols did not seek reelection as mayor in 1929.
+The election was won by his predecessor James Michael Curley.

-Later career

-Nichols was an unsuccessful candidate for mayor in the November 1933, November 1937, and November 1941 elections.